heathergreerklein/heathergreerklein.github.io/about/index.md

 Hello!

 I'm Heather Greer Klein and I'm passionate about making digital resources and open technologies accessible and understandable to library and archives staff at all levels.
 I promote an empowerment-based training and support model and am an advocate for excellent user experiences.
-I'm a collaborative project manager and I love interating and working for effecient and effective training and documentation that helps other library staff better serve the missions of their organizations.
+I'm a collaborative project manager and I love iterating and working for efficient and effective training and documentation that helps other library staff better serve the missions of their organizations.

 I'm the Outreach & Engagement Coordinator for services at <a href="https://lyrasis.org">LYRASIS</a>, and was formerly the Services Coordinator at <a href="https://duraspace.org">DuraSpace</a> before that organization merged with LYRASIS in July 2019.